rust-lang/rust/doc/tutorial.md

 `~[T]` is represented by a pointer to a section of heap memory containing any number of values of type `T`.

-NOTE: This uniqueness is turning out to be quite awkward in practice, and might change in the future.
+***Note:*** This uniqueness is turning out to be quite awkward in practice, and might change in the future.

 Vector literals are enclosed in square brackets.
 Dereferencing is done with square brackets (zero-based):